thegeeklab/drone-admin/_docs/_index.md

 ### Cleanup autoscaler agents

-When using the autoscaler, sometimes agents remain in the error state in the DB (even if the Drone CI reaper is enabled).
-This command will retry destroying agents in error state 2 times and force destroy them on the third retry.
-For this command, the `--server` flag need to be set to the autoscaler server address.
+When using the autoscaler, agents sometimes remain in error state in the DB (even if the Drone CI Reaper is enabled).
+This command tries the destroy agents in error state two times and forces it on the third attempt.
+For this command the `--server` flag must be set to the address of the autoscaler server(s).

 ```Shell
 drone-admin --token my-secret-token --server https://drone-scaler.excample.com autoscaler reaper